-In 2017 AIDS Action Europe developed an Advocacy Tool that addresses gaps and challenges for the cross-sectoral cooperation in the field of CBVCT in Europe.
+In 2017 AIDS Action Europe developed an Advocacy Tool that addressed gaps and challenges for the cross-sectoral cooperation in the field of CBVCT in Europe.
 This study assembles the opinions and ideas of different stakeholders who provided very diverse points of view on the subject, because as they play different roles at the national and European levels and come from different countries.
 Their opinions and ideas, together with some extracts of the many documents produced on the subject of CBVCT services, were used as the basis to develop recommendations which serve as an advocacy tool for improving the actual situation.